rhythm1950/Analog-Clock/README.md

 # Analog-Clock
-This is a website of a Tech Agency.
+This is fully functional alarm clock.
 I have developed it using HTML, CSS, JavaScript.

 ### Deployment
 | Environment | Link |